Stainless steel, 925 silver, gold filled: the differences between jewelry materials

 • More affordable price than solid gold

-Gold filled is, however, more expensive than stainless steel and 925 silver, and may be less durable than these two materials.
+Gold filled, however, is more expensive than stainless steel and 925 silver, and may be less durable than either of these materials.

-Stainless steel, 925 silver and gold filled are three popular materials for creating jewelry, each with its own advantages and disadvantages.
-The choice of material will depend on your preferences for aesthetics, durability and budget.
+Stainless steel, sterling silver, and gold-filled are three popular materials for jewelry creation, each with its own advantages and disadvantages.
+The choice of material will depend on your preferences in terms of aesthetics, durability, and budget.

-Ô Doré offers you a wide range of rings, earrings and necklaces made from these different materials, allowing you to find the pieces that best suit your tastes and expectations.
-Take the time to discover our elegant creations, and let yourself be seduced by the diversity and quality of the pieces we have to offer you.
+Ô Doré offers a wide range of rings, earrings, and necklaces crafted in gold-filled metal, allowing you to find elegant and timeless pieces.
+Take the time to discover our creations and be captivated by the diversity and quality of the pieces we have to offer.

 Back to blog